 Please answer the following via email at [email protected]

-- We are currently looking for hosts during March, April, and May.
+• We are currently looking for hosts during March through August.
 We will always try to prevent conflicts with special Temple activities.
 Please choose some dates you would be able to host.
 (I will get back to you to discuss which one is most feasible.)

 • Let me know if there are future dates your home is available, if you can’t host during this period.